Refining ADHD diagnosis with EEG: The impact of preprocessing and temporal segmentation on classification accuracy: Materials and methods

-\subsubsection{Feature extraction}
+\subsection{Feature Extraction}

-Once we have 140 different matrices per subject, we carry out the feature extraction process.
-Using the \textit{MNE-features library} \cite{schiratti2018ensemble} from MNE Python, we extract 53 features showed in Table \ref{tab:feat-ext}.
-These features are extracted from each channel independently, i.e., for each $19\times T_{i,j}$ dimension matrix, we obtain 19 53-dimension vectors with each of the extracted features, as shown in Figure \ref{fig:feat-extract}.
-Eventually, we create the matrices that will feed the ML models, which are $4\cdot 35 \cdot 19 = 2660$ matrices of dimension $121 \times 53$.
-Now, it is worth noting that the matrices do not depend on the time spent carrying out the experiment, as they all have the same dimension.
+After obtaining 140 matrices per subject, we proceed with the feature extraction process.
+Using the \textit{MNE-features} library \cite{schiratti2018ensemble} from MNE-Python, we extract 53 features, as detailed in Table \ref{tab:feat-ext}.
+These features are extracted independently for each channel; thus, for each matrix of dimensions $19 \times T_{i,j}$, we obtain 19 vectors, each containing 53 features (see Figure \ref{fig:feat-extract}).

+In the final step, we generate the matrices to be used as input for the ML models, resulting in $4 \cdot 35 \cdot 19 = 2660$ matrices of size $121 \times 53$.
+It is important to note that the matrices are independent of the time spent conducting the experiment.

-\subsubsection{Feature selection}
+\subsection{Feature selection}

-Feature selection process is key in this type of experiments, as it helps to choose the most significant features in order to facilitate classification of the model.
-We have chosen to make an inference-based feature selection.
-We apply a statistical test to check whether there are significant differences between the population means of ADHD and TD children, for each feature.
-To this end, we start from the following hypothesis, where $\mu_{ADHD}$ and $\mu_{TD}$ are the ADHD and TD population means respectively:
+Feature selection is a key step in this type of experiment, as it helps identify the most significant features to improve model classification.
+We have opted for an inference-based feature selection approach, since the selection of statistically significant features has been shown to improve task prediction from EEG data \cite{degirmenci2023statistically}, reinforcing the importance of careful feature extraction for EEG-based classification.
+In the present study, a statistical test is applied to determine whether there are significant differences between the population means of ADHD and TD children for each feature.
+The following hypotheses are tested, where $\mu_{ADHD}$ and $\mu_{TD}$ represent the population means for ADHD and TD groups, respectively: